Table of Contents

 Symptoms of Conn’s syndrome

-Symptoms are usually relatively mild, with arterial hypertension and a normokalaemic metabolic state.
-Should secondary hypertension be suspected, Conn’s syndrome should always be considered as this is responsible for about 5—10 % of cases.
+Symptoms are usually relatively mild and accompanied by arterial hypertension and a normokalemic metabolic state.
+Should secondary hypertension be suspected, Conn’s syndrome should always be considered as this is responsible for about 5–10% of cases.

-The distinct, but more uncommon symptoms (often coupled with the adenomas) consist of hypertension with headaches and potential organ damage, hypokalaemia with muscle weakness, constipation, ECG changes, and polyuria, as well as alkalosis.
+The distinct, but more uncommon symptoms (often coupled with the adenomas) consist of hypertension with headaches and potential organ damage, hypokalemia with muscle weakness, constipation, electrocardiogram (ECG) changes, and polyuria, as well as alkalosis.

 Diagnosing Conn’s syndrome

 The symptoms must be indicative of Conn’s syndrome.
-Lab chemical tests accordingly reveal increased plasma aldosterone levels with increased aldosterone/renin quotients, and possibly hypokalaemia and/or alkalosis.
+The lab chemical tests accordingly reveal increased plasma aldosterone levels with increased aldosterone/renin quotients, and possibly hypokalaemia and/or alkalosis.

 Treating Conn’s syndrome

 Adenomas can now be removed with a minimally invasive laparoscopic adrenalectomy.
 The idiopathic hyperaldosteronism is symptomatically treated with spironolactone and perhaps potassium-sparing diuretics.
-Carcinomas should be operatively and chemotherapeutically supplied after staging.
-Its prognosis is bad.
+Carcinomas should be operatively and chemotherapeutically removed after staging.
+The prognosis of this condition is not good.

 Adrenal Cortex Insufficiency

-Insufficiency of the adrenal cortex results in the failure of hormonal regulatory circuits with the correspondingly marked clinical presentation.
-The causes and forms thereof are manifold.
+Insufficiency of the adrenal cortex results in the failure of hormonal regulatory circuits with the corresponding marked clinical presentation.

 Etiology of adrenal cortex insufficiency

 Adrenal cortex insufficiency primarily forms from a disruption in the function of the adrenal cortex.
-This may be localized or be part of a generalized disease.
+This may be localized or may be part of a generalized disease.
 Addison’s disease entails an autoimmune reaction with the destruction of the adrenal cortex tissue, during which the autoantibodies often target the 17 alpha-hydroxylase.
-One famous patient of this disease was John F. Kennedy.
+One famous patient who suffered from this disease was John F. Kennedy.

 Furthermore, carcinomic metastases are possible, often with pulmonary carcinomas, melanomas or kidney cell carcinomas.
 Infectious diseases can also damage the adrenal cortex.
 For instance, tuberculosis plays a significant role.
 Along with these rather chronic forms, acute failures of the adrenal cortex can also occur.

-Important for the symptoms, but also especially frequent in exams, is Waterhouse-Friedrichsen syndrome as an expression of hemorrhagic infarction of the adrenal cortex as part of meningococcal infection.
-Other reasons for acute bleeding may also damage the adrenal cortex, such as Marcumar therapy, operative complications, trauma or septicemia.
+Waterhouse-Friedrichsen syndrome is an expression of hemorrhagic infarction of the adrenal cortex as part of meningococcal infection.
+The condition is important for its symptoms but also appears especially frequent in exams.
+Other causes of acute bleeding that may also damage the adrenal cortex include Marcumar therapy, operative complications, trauma or septicemia.